Does Your Foundation Have Cracks in the Wall or Floor?

 The first determination should be whether the crack in question is structural or not.
 The answer is usually degree – usually a measurement of an inch.
 For example, if you take a plumb bob or 4′ level on a bowed wall, and the displacement from the crack to the floor is an inch; or if one side of the wall is in or out an inch, or if the crack is one inch or wider in width, than you probably have a structural issue, and upon that determination, we would request the services of a an independent unbiased engineer (3rd party).

 Don’t take a chance.
 Call Apex today for a Consultation and Foundation Inspection by one of our Licensed Staff.
+Whether or not your need foundation crack repair for your home in Woodbridge or surrounding communities, we'll provide an honest assessment and let you know the next steps in maintaining your home's value.

 One concrete wall is not necessarily identical in chemical properties as another.
 One concrete crack is certainly different from another.
 Carbon Fiber and other fixes have been applied to bridges, parking structures for decades, and for the last few years, to the residential market with tremendous success.
 We have carbon fiber products, and carbon fiber reinforced with Kevlar.
 We have carbon fiber stitches and staples to stitch and staple a wall or floor together, if we determine this is the correct approach and application.